Table of Contents

 A drastic reduction in shipping charges

-The prominent reason and benefit of shipment consolidation is lower shipping costs.
+The prominent reason and benefit of shipment consolidation are lower shipping costs.
 By increasing the volume to total capacity, the per-unit expenses are decreased.

 Reduced freight damages